saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 }
 ```

-So how would you go about it? you will have to create a seperate terraform deployment and make the value from the parameter store data source as an output value alongside using the sensitive value as ```true```, because thats a secret we dont want to make public.
+So how would you go about it? you will have to create a separate terraform deployment and make the value from the parameter store data source as an output value alongside using the sensitive value as ```true```, because that's a secret we don't want to make public.

 ```yaml title="another_deployment.tf"
 data "aws_ssm_parameter" "staging_github_token" {